What is rent to own?

 Nope!
 Your rent, top-up amount and the future purchase price are all locked in from the start, so you know what to expect.
 No surprises here!

 We know that sometimes plans change – and if that happens, we’ll do our best to help you find the right solution.
-Our goal is always to support you in owning your own home, but if that’s no longer the right path, your savings are still protected.
+Our goal is always to support you in owning your own home, but if that's no longer the right path, the contributions you've made are returnable, subject to the relisting fee.

-At the end of the rental term, if you decide not to buy the property, you can walk away with your savings – that’s your commitment fee and monthly top-ups – minus a relisting fee equal to 2% of the property’s initial purchase price.
+If your plans change at the end of the rental term, you can walk away and the purchase contributions you've made will be returned to you – minus a 2% relisting fee based on the agreed purchase price of the property.
 This helps cover the cost of preparing the home, legal and admin work, and finding a new buyer.

 If anything’s unclear, just ask – we’re here to help.
 And if you’re still not sure rent-to-own is the right fit, it’s a good idea to get some independent financial advice before applying.